 In all seriousness, though, two winters ago (2016-17), Seth and I were living aboard CELESTE in Port Angeles, Washington, trying to stay warm and dry through one of the coldest winters to hit the Pacific Northwest in many years (old timers said anywhere between 20 and 30 years).
 That experience inspired my article that recently came out in Pacific Yachting magazine.
 Here’s a link to the preview of the December issue.

-Since it’s on newsstands right now, I can’t spill the beans on our 12 tips here, but basically it came down to ways to deal with the cold, the dark and cramped space, and the mildew/mold problem.
+Since it’s on newsstands right now, I can’t spill the beans on my 12 tips here, but basically it came down to ways to deal with the cold, the dark and cramped space, and the mildew/mold problem.
 As always, it’s exciting to see my stuff in print!

 If that isn’t enough winter for you, my Cruising World magazine article on prepping your boat for winter (while you escape somewhere warm and sunny! or go back to work…) is now online.
 You can read it here.